Be Birkbeck Membership

 Our lectures are designed to inform and to engage you.

-Our theme for this, our third year, is Identities.
-We have challenged academics from across the College to address this topical and sometimes controversial issue from the perspective of their own research.
+Our theme for 2016 is Change, which seemed to us to be extremely apt at the moment.
+We have challenged academics from across the College to address this topical theme from the perspective of their own research.